Raj-Gurjar/Movie-Recommender/README.md

   -Use command "python run (Movie_web.py location)" on your terminal.

-  -Enter movie name from about 4800 movies and get recommendations related to that movie and ENJOY 😊.
+  -Enter movie name from about 4800 movies and get recommendations related to that movie and ENJOY 😊....

+  Thank you.